calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 * [Computing Curriculum is not just about code - its political power](https://mirandanet.ac.uk/blog/2017/09/02/coding-lessons-computing-curriculum/) See closing two paragraphs

-Summary (whole group 15min to 30min?)
+Summary (whole group 15min to 30min)
 -------

+This all sounds good.
+How do we actually do this?
+What actions can we take?

 Shared whiteboard: Put all the ideas you have encountered this session that you will consider using or following up.